 Sending notifications via webhooks

-It is possible to send notifications to external systems whenever an apply is being done.
+It is possible to send notifications to external systems whenever an apply is being done or drift is detected.

 You can make requests to any HTTP endpoint or send messages directly to your Slack channel.